What a personal brand is, why you need it, and how you build it.

 Narrow your audience

-Knowing who you are talking to will help you not only deliver your message but also build it.
+Knowing who you are talking to will help you deliver your message and build it.
 By narrowing your audience, you can home in on where it is and what it wants.
-You already know your audience consists of people who need your product or service, now figure out who those people are.
+You already know your audience consists of people who need your product or service, now, figure out who those people are.
 The more demographic and behavioral information you have, the better.

 ABC – Always be cultivating